relaycorp/awala-endpoint-internet/docs/install.md

 All the processes use the following variables:

+- `ENDPOINT_VERSION` (required): The version of the image being used.
+This value is used when reporting errors.
 - `INTERNET_ADDRESS` (required): The Awala Internet address of the endpoint (e.g., `ping.awala.services`).
 - `MONGODB_URI`: The URI to connect to MongoDB (e.g., `mongodb://localhost:27017/awala-endpoint`).
 - `ACTIVE_ID_KEY_REF` (required): The [`@relaycorp/webcrypto-kms`](https://www.npmjs.com/package/@relaycorp/webcrypto-kms) reference for the endpoint's identity key pair (e.g., `arn:aws:kms:eu-west-2:<AWS-ACCOUNT>:key/<KEY-ID>`).